Yiyun95788/Yiyun95788/README.md

 ## 💬 Ask Me About

-- Frontend Development
+- Software Development
-- Statistical Analysis in Python
+- Statistical Analysis

 <!--
 **Yiyun95788/Yiyun95788** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.